kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 <br>

 ## Last changes and notes:<br>

+### Jan 2026
+- There is a warning for the schematic.
+Please, look at the issues menu about the display power supply.
+- I changed the save memory feature from Pico DFLASH to Pro Mini Eeprom, and included a 16 positions memory saving setup instead of only saving band.
+From now on, the Arduino Pro Mini is required to be present.
+To update to this version, you need also to update the software on Pro Mini.<br>

 ### Dec25 2024
 - Correcting component values on schematic: R28=51K, R4=5K1 1% and U9=74AC74